 Annapurna Circuit Trek Nepal Travel Guide

 Tribhuvan International Airport (KTM) in The capital of nepal is Nepal's only international airport.
-All international flights to Nepal land here.
+Every international flights to Nepal land here.
 Numerous international airlines serve Kathmandu, including Nepal Airlines, Qatar Airways, The National flag carrier airline of turkey, Emirates, Etihad Airways, Thai Airways, Malaysia Airlines, Air India, IndiGo, China Southern, and many others.

 Tribhuvan International Airport (TIA) offers basic facilities.
 Manage your expectations if you are accustomed to large, modern international airports.
 Upon Arrival: You will find ATMs, currency exchange counters, and stalls for local SIM card vendors (Ncell and NTC) just outside the arrivals hall.